-Design galleries and stores in Amsterdam
+Design galleries, stores and shops in Amsterdam

 It is difficult to find the bigger contrast between the present and the past and at the same time paradoxically to feel the sense of continuity – as this would be a predominant feeling during your outings to Amsterdam design stores.
 While some of the stores as Droog and Moooi Showroom present mostly the work of the Dutch contemporary designers, some other stores as The Frozen Fountain propose objects of European designers or as BeBoB vintage design furniture by the most famous international creators.